Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

 Thuggee Chief Guard

-- Cruel and Unusual Death: He gets his sash caught in a rock crusher and then gets dragged, feet-first, into it slowly screaming in panic and begging Indy to help him by calling out "Sahib!" over and over.
+- Cruel and Unusual Death: He gets his sash caught in a rock crusher and then gets dragged, feet-first, into it slowly all while begging for Indy to save him.
 Indy even tries to save the guy, but to no avail.
 Then the film cuts to above the crusher and we see a smear of blood on it.
 At this point, no one could blame Willie for looking away.

-- Giant Mook: Similar to the German Mechanic in the last film he is a giant guy.
-They're even played by the same guy.
+- Giant Mook: Similarly to the German Mechanic from the previous film, he's a big guy.
+They're even both played by the exact same actor.

-- The Brute: The commander of Mola Ram's Thuggee guards, played by Pat Roach.
-In addition to being gigantic, he is a violent and merciless human being who enjoys beating children.
+- The Brute: The commander of Mola Ram's Thuggee guards.
+In addition to being big and strong, he is a violent and merciless man who enjoys beating children.

 - The Dragon: The commander of the Thuggee guards appears to be this to Mola Ram.

 - Would Hurt a Child: The first time we see him, he is using a whip on a child who collapsed in the mines.